 Please note: Due to the pandemic, the teaching practices of the practical training has been adapted to the government guidelines.
-For this reason, there are a restricted number of places available to first year beekeepers and training will only operate at our Wilmslow Training Apiary.
+For this reason, there are a restricted number of practical places available to first year beekeepers which have now been filled, but we are still offering Online Theory and Mentoring Sessions via Zoom and Facebook.

 Learn Beekeeping - How will BeeEducated 2021 work?